explanation, rumination, mood swings

 Mood swings and emotional control are not signs that something is wrong with you.
 They are signs that something is happening in you.
 If you want to overcome them, the first step is to stop treating your emotions as the enemy.

-That rarely works.
-Emotions do not respond well to force.
-They respond to understanding, structure, and consistent self leadership.
+Try as you may, emotions do not respond well to thinking them through.
+They respond to insight, understanding, structure, and consistent self-management.

 Next, notice your patterns.
 Mood swings are rarely random.
 They follow triggers.
 Certain people, thoughts, times of day, or internal stories set them off.
 When you learn your early warning signs, tightness in the chest, irritability, racing thoughts, withdrawal, you gain choice earlier.
 Emotional control is not about stopping the wave, it is about catching it before it crashes.